arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

                 // Indicate whether or not the default built-in JSON deserialization should ignore additional members
                 // when deserializing the incoming message (default: AdditionalMemberHandling.Error). options.Routing.Deserialization.AdditionalMembers = AdditionalMemberHandling.Ignore;

-                // Indicate whether or not a new Azure Service Bus Topic subscription should be created/deleted
-                // when the message pump starts/stops (default: None, so no subscription will be created or deleted). options.TopicSubscription = TopicSubscription.Automatic;
             });

         services.AddServiceBusQueueMessagePump(...